gomorpheus/morpheus-docs/integration_guides/Clouds/nutanix/nutanix.rst

 |morpheus| can provide a single pane of glass and self-service portal for managing multiple Nutanix Clusters and allowing the seamless deployment of applications.

 ..
-Note:: Prism Central is not currently supported
+Note:: Prism Central is not currently supported as a Cloud endpoint target

 Getting Started
 ^^^^^^^^^^^^^^^